-What is Skinny Repeal and Would It Pass the Senate?
+The Newest Idea to Pass the Health Care Bill Is 'Skinny Repeal.'
+What's That?

 When asked if the bill would include defunding Planned Parenthood for one year, one of the more controversial measures that weakened support among some moderate GOP Senators, a GOP source said this was among the components up in the air.
 GOP Senators are expected to hash out details at their lunch on Thursday.

-The non-partisan Congressional Budget Office released a report Thursday night estimating that, based on what they knew of the bill, it would result in an additional 16 million being uninsured in 2018, as opposed to current law.
+The nonpartisan Congressional Budget Office released a report Thursday night estimating that, based on what they knew of the bill, it would result in an additional 16 million being uninsured in 2018, as opposed to current law.
 If the Affordable Care Act remained as is, 26 million Americans would be uninsured in 2018.
 Should the Affordable Care Act be replaced with "skinny repeal" 42 million Americans would be uninsured in 2018.
 Per a senior Senate Democratic aide, the CBO has also told Democrats premiums could rise 20% higher each year under the skinny repeal law.

 The estimates were based on provisions sent to the CBO from Senate Democrats, and included portions they think would be included in the bill, like a repeal of the individual and employee mandates.